centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-core.md

 - Fixed a regression due to the central broker's cache generation optimization, which was too thorough and prevented BAM from computing KPIs based on boolean rules
 - The central broker's cache generation loaded too much data and took too much time when BAM was activated.
 - Fixed an issue that could cause segmentation faults in centreon-engine when scheduling external commands
-- Fixed a design issue to avoid trying to access variables of broker's new logger when the logger is stopped.
+- Fixed a design issue to avoid trying to access variables of broker's new logger when the logger was stopped.
 This issue could cause segmentation faults.
 - When a single metric is deleted, the corresponding RRD file is now actually removed.
 - If the SQL stream took too long to initialize its connection, then the Perfdata stream timed out and the whole connection failed.
 To fix this, the timeout has been increased.
 - In some circumstances, the `mysql_ping` function, which is used to test if the session is still active, could freeze.
 To fix this, the calls to `mysql_ping` have been spaced out, a timeout has been added, and the commit management has been consolidated.